DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 There are three functions which live in the same module as this component; `filterCoins`, `filterNeeded`, and `filterOwned`.

-The `filterCoins` function calls one of the other two methods based on the filter string passed to it, if the filter is `'all'` then it returns the coin list unfiltered.
-The other two methods do what you would expect; `filterNeeded` returns the coins which the user has marked as "needed"; and `filterOwned` returns the coins which the user has marked as "owned".
+The `filterCoins` function calls one of the other two methods based on the filter string passed to it.
+If the filter is `'all'` then it returns the coin list unfiltered.
+If the filter is `onlyNeeded` then the `filterNeeded` function is called returning only the coins which the user has marked as "needed".
+Finally, if the filter is `onlyOwned` the then `filterOwned` function is called returning only the coins which the user has marked as "owned".

-I'm not completely happy with these functions living in the same module as the `CoinList` component so I'll most likely move them out into a helper module in the future, that way I keep the modules focused and can unit test the logic a little easier.
+I'm not completely happy with these functions living in the same module as the `CoinList` component so I'll most likely move them out into a helper module in the future, that way I can keep the modules focused and can unit test the logic a little easier.

 ### `Header` component

-The header component a stateless functional component which displays the app title at the top of the page.
+The header component is a stateless functional component which displays the app title at the top of the page.
 I didn't really have to break this out into a component but I was thinking that more could be added in the future such as the logged in users name.

 #### Props